-Authors who publish in Elsevier journals can share their research by posting a free draft copy of their article to a repository or website.
+Authors who publish in Elsevier journals can share their research in several ways.
 Researchers who have subscribed access to articles published by Elsevier can share too.
 There are some simple guidelines to follow, which vary depending on the article version you wish to share.
 Elsevier is a signatory to the STM Voluntary Principles for article sharing on Scholarly Collaboration Networks and a member of the Coalition for Responsible Sharing.

 - Authors can share their preprint anywhere at any time.

 - If accepted for publication, we encourage authors to link from the preprint to their formal publication via its Digital Object Identifier (DOI).
 Millions of researchers have access to the formal publications on ScienceDirect, and so links will help your users to find, access, cite, and use the best available version.